 To be eligible for transfer admission, you must be in good standing with the last institution you attended.
-There is no minimum credit requirement, but priority application review is given to students who have completed at least 30 credit hours.
-Vocational and developmental courses are nontransferable.
+There is no minimum credit requirement, but priority application review is given to students who have completed at least 24 semester hours or credits (36 quarter credits).
+Vocational and developmental courses are non-transferable.

-By following the recommendations of the transfer maps, you'll be able to:
+By following the advising and course recommendations of the transfer maps, you'll be able to: